Abstract

 Model verification

-Natural frequencies using MATLAB and ANSYS (
+Natural frequencies using MATLAB and ANSYS (Ω = 0 r/min).

 Figures 4(a),(b) are Campbell diagrams of the dual rotor-casing system under the co-rotation and counter-rotation conditions.
 It can be found that: (1) The dynamic frequency lines calculated by MATLAB are basically consistent with those computed by ANSYS, and the first three order forward and backward whirl frequencies are in good agreement, which shows the validity and feasibility of the model established in this article.
 (2) With the increase of the rotating speed, the counter-rotation weakens the influence of the gyroscope torque more significantly.
 In Figure 4(b), the distinctions of the forward and backward precession frequencies for each order under counter-rotation condition are obviously smaller than those under co-rotation, that is the reason why the counter-rotation dual rotor system is more widely used in the aeroengine.
 Campbell diagram of dual rotor-casing system:

 The critical speed diagram of the dual rotor under co-rotation is shown in Figure 5.
 The solid line and dotted line in the diagram represent the critical speeds under the excitation applied on the low-pressure rotor and on the high-pressure rotor, respectively.
-The intersection points of the curves with the dash-dotted line, implying the condition that Critical speed diagram using the model of Ref.
+The intersection points of the curves with the dash-dotted line, implying the condition that η = 1.5, numbered as 1, 2, 3, 4, 5, and 6, are the critical speeds of the dual rotor-casing system during the acceleration process.
+The results agree well with those in Ref.,

 1